-The next morning, after a brief meeting with the Hospital Director who shared how thankful he was for our team to be there, we were ready to start screening patients.
+The next morning, after a brief meeting with the Hospital Director who shared how thankful he was for our support, we were ready to start screening patients.
 And the patients were more than ready for us!
 Over the course of the next five days, from dawn to late into the night, the waiting room for our team was jam-packed with patients- some of whom had traveled from as far as 12 hours away in the hopes of being seen.

 As this was Jeri and I's first mission trip, we filled in where needed.
 I was stationed in pre-op to assist in escorting patients to the waiting room, across the hospital on the second floor.
 From there, Jeri organized and prepped patients for surgery.
 Anna took on the role of Superwoman; running back and forth between all three stations, translating, and ensuring that everything ran smoothly.

 That all changed after a relatively smooth cataract removal procedure.
-The day after surgery, Florentino walked right into post-op with no assistance (causing most of the staff to get teary-eyed), with a huge smile on his face.
+The day after Dr. Brems performed the surgery, Florentino walked right into post-op with no assistance (causing most of the staff to get teary-eyed), with a huge smile on his face.
 It was a night and day difference for this man who had lost all hope before Esperança.
-Florentino is just one of the 81 lives that were changed on this mission.
+Florentino is just one of the 81 lives that were changed during our five-day venture.

-This mission was particularly special because we were able to serve participants in some of Esperança’s other project areas in Peru.
+This mission was also unique because we were able to serve participants in some of Esperança's other project areas in Peru.
 Several people traveled from Rondocan and Chumbivilcas, distant communities where we have agriculture and advocacy programs.
-Tomas, our solar panel technician working on the Q’ero project also traveled to Abancay to get a cataract removed.
+Tomas, Esperança's solar panel technician on the Q'ero project also traveled to Abancay to get a cataract removed.